 5. Route 209

 Connecting from Route 6 through Milford, Route 209 journeys through the Delaware Water Gap National Recreation Area.
 Explore this stretch of road encompassing surrounding towns of Dingmans Ferry and Bushkill.
-CNN has named the Delaware Water Gap one of the best places to view fall foliage.
-Rightfully so, this preserved, 70,000-acre region features beautiful colors as far as the eye can see.
+CNN has named the Delaware Water Gap one of the best places to view fall foliage; the town is situated just below the recreation area.
+Rightfully so, the preserved, 70,000-acre region and town feature beautiful colors as far as the eye can see.

 Southern Color Zone: